-Melissa Cohen is Hunter Biden’s wife.
-They were married on May 16 in Los Angeles.
-Hunter had until April 2019 been in a relationship with his brother Beau’s widow, Hallie.
-TMZ broke the story that Hunter, 49, tied the knot with Cohen in a ceremony conducted by a “minister who runs an instant marriage company.”
-The gossip site reports that Hunter’s family, including his father, Democratic presidential frontrunner Joe Biden, were not present at the wedding ceremony.
+TMZ broke the story that Hunter Biden, then 49, tied the knot with Cohen, then 33, in a ceremony conducted by a “minister who runs an instant marriage company.”
+The gossip site reports that Hunter’s family, including his father, President-Elect Joe Biden, were not present at the wedding ceremony.
+Joe Biden issued a statement after the marriage was announced, thanking her for “giving my son the courage to love again.”

 Here’s what you need to know: